Edmonds College Logo

 Credits: 5.0

 Addresses the role and efficacy of groups in Substance Use Disorder (SUD) settings, including the stages of group development, group dynamics, principles of leadership, models of groups, and best practice guidelines for group work with SUD patients.
 Course includes practice sessions facilitating psycho-education groups.
 This course addresses the educational content specified in WAC 246-811-030 (3 l).
-Prerequisite(s): SHS 104 and SHS 126; or instructor permission.
+Prerequisite(s): SHS 104 and SHS 114

 Course Level Objectives

-1. Demonstrate understanding of the specific risks, rewards, and ethical consideration when leading groups.
+1. Demonstrate an understanding of the specific risks, rewards, and ethical considerations when leading groups.

 2. Describe and identify the basic types of groups as well as the stages of group development, group leadership styles and group dynamics.